groovybits/rscap/README.md

 ## Overview

-This project is an experiment researching Rust and its efficiency at handling high rates of streaming MpegTS and SMPTE2110 for broadcast monitoring usage.
-The goal is to distribute a PCap-sourced MpegTS/SMPTE2110 multicast network stream and send metrics with image assets and stream metadata to Kafka.
-The project captures the TS/SMPTE2110 using pcap with filter rules for specifying the stream IP and port, and validates the stream for conformance.
+This project is an experiment researching Rust and its efficiency at handling high rates of streaming MpegTS for broadcast monitoring usage.
+The goal is to distribute a PCap-sourced MpegTS multicast network stream and send metrics with image assets and stream metadata to Kafka.
+The project captures the MpegTS using pcap with filter rules for specifying the stream IP and port, and validates the stream for conformance.
 If requested, metrics are sent to Kafka for long-term storage.

 ![RsProbe](https://storage.googleapis.com/groovybits/images/rscap/rscap.webp)